 We can do better.

-AARP supports the Safe Streets Act because it would ensure that federal transportation infrastructure investments provide safe travel for all.
-The legislation would help ensure that all users are safe, scarce transportation dollars are spent wisely, and Americans have choices in how they move around their neighborhoods.
+AARP supports the Safe Streets approach because it would ensure that federal transportation infrastructure investments provide safe travel for all.
+It would help ensure that all users are safe, scarce transportation dollars are spent wisely, and Americans have choices in how they move around their neighborhoods.

 Join us in making America’s streets safer.
-Go here to find out how you can weigh in with your support for the Safe Streets Act — and ask your members of Congress to support it, too.
+Go here to find out how you can weigh in with your support for safer streets — and ask your members of Congress to support it, too.

 Also of Interest

 - The Complete Streets Movement